 The difference between the source and UTM source

-The UTM sources are defined by the user, which means they can be more specific compared to the source, which is read from the HTTP request header.
+The UTM source tags are defined by the user, which means they can be more specific compared to the source, which is read from the HTTP request header.
+You can use Google’s URL builder tool to assist in this task.

 For example, you can generate UTM tags to track which of the several pages or blogs where the same Turtl Doc was embedded drove more traffic to the Turtl Doc, whereas the source would always give just the main domain of your website.